 One particular area of Tianran’s patent practice is post-grant proceedings.
 He has successfully represented clients in patent reexamination, reissue and inter partes review (IPR) proceedings.

 Tianran has also represented clients in IP due diligence investigation of technology companies.
 He has performed due diligence reviews for IP licenses, IP portfolio sales, corporate financing, investments, mergers and acquisitions.
 Tianran has co-authored Due Diligence for Intellectual Property: Valuing Assets in a Transaction, Chapter 2: Patents (Law Journal Press, 2014).

-Tianran has extensive experience counseling Chinese technology companies on strategic IP development and transactions in connection with their operation in the U.S. market.
+Tianran has extensive experience counseling Asian technology companies on strategic IP development and transactions in connection with their operation in the U.S. market.
 Tianran is a native speaker of Mandarin.

 Tianran has been recognized as a Next Generation Lawyer for patent prosecution (including re-examination and post-grant proceedings) by The Legal 500, which notes the top up-and-coming lawyers nationwide.